phocks/devblog/content/2023-11-19-one-does-indeed-simply-install-arch-linux.md

 tags = ["Linux", "Arch", "ThinkPad", "Instructions"]
 +++

-A [poll I ran](https://phocks.eu.org/@josh/111407197317293518) recently forced me, against my will, to attempt an install of Arch Linux again.
+A poll I ran on Mastodon recently forced me, against my will, to attempt an install of Arch Linux again.

 *...Multiple hours of frustration later...*